 Not at all.
 You are either ‘competent’ or ‘not yet competent.’
 If it’s the latter, your coach will ask for more evidence, but you certainly won’t have ‘failed.”
 The coach might ask you to write some more content around one assignment, or come and observe you, or ask you some questions, or go and ask someone to provide a ‘Witness Testimony’ for you.

 Is there a best way to approach a unit?

-Depending on the unit, and how you’ve approached it, your assessor will then look for other ways of generating evidence, which put ‘meat on the bones.’
+Depending on the unit, and how you’ve approached it, your coach will then look for other ways of generating evidence, which put ‘meat on the bones.’
 This is when they will ask your questions, ask for other examples, or talk with your manager and colleagues.

 What is ‘observation’ about?